CarloLepelaars/irouter/README.md

 This project is inspired by [Answer.AI's](https://www.answer.ai) projects like [cosette](https://github.com/AnswerDotAI/cosette) and [claudette](https://github.com/AnswerDotAI/claudette).

-`irouter` generalizes this idea to support 100s of LLMs, which includes OpenAI, Anthropic and more.
+`irouter` generalizes this idea to support 100s of LLMs, which includes OpenAI, Anthropic and more. `irouter` also provides additional modalities and functionality to work with.
 This is possible thanks to [OpenRouter's](https://openrouter.ai) infrastructure.